thefrontside/bigtest/website/docs/docs/interactors/1-quick-start.md

 In your codebase, find a test that already has a button click in it.
 In that test, import the `Button` interactor from `bigtest`, and use it to replace the click interaction.
+Interactors have methods like `click` that mimic user actions.

 Click on the tabs below to see some examples within different testing frameworks: